orlax/Easy-Parallax/README.md

 # Easy Parallax
 Easy parallax is a small library for making illustations with a parallax effect, you can check a demo in my  [The legend of zelda parallax illustration](https://orla.games/zelda)

-It uses [p5.js](https://p5js.org/) funcitonality for loading images and rendering the canvas, the way it works right now is very easy, checkout the index.html for a code example.
+It uses [p5.js](https://p5js.org/) funcitonality for loading images and rendering the canvas, it draws images layers and move them based on mouse position when on desktop and device rotation on mobile devices, checkout the index.html for a code example.

 ## How to use it: